develax/RazorExpress/docs/overview.md

 @Html.partial("_partial")
 ```
 This method initiates [search](#partial-view-search-algorithm) the `_partial.raz` view file, compiling it into HTML, and then rendering this HTML in the parent view where this method is placed.

+> :warning: It's worth emphasizing once again that *only a page template is processed together with starting template* as one whole template (they are joined before being parsed and executed).
+All other templates are parsed and executed separately, and only then included in each other in the form of ready-made HTML.

 #### Access data from partial views
 The `Html.partial` method also can take a second parameter through which you can pass the `Model`.